What to Expect: Families FAQ

 Do You Allow Phone Calls?

-In order to ensure a safe and therapeutic environment, and to protect the privacy of our patients, the use of cell phones and other electronic devices may be restricted during certain levels of care and treatment times.
-To learn more, please visit our our cell phone and electronics use policy page.
+To ensure a safe and therapeutic environment and protect our patients’ privacy, cell phones and other electronic devices may be restricted during certain levels of care and treatment times.
+To learn more, please visit our cell phone and electronics use policy page.

 River Oaks allows patients access to their cell phones and technology during assigned times outside of groups and activities.
 The time allotted to use these devices increases as your loved one progresses through treatment.